 I used this image of the interior of Kirbuster farm museum in Orkney as my 'beginning' because I felt that it had a lot of possibilities for abstraction.
-I took the photograph with my camera phone on an open day at the museum when the peat fire was lit which added to the wonderful atmosphere there on the day.
+I took the photograph with my camera on an open day at the museum in Harray when the peat fire was lit which added to the wonderful atmosphere there on the day.
 I chose this photo because it has a lot of different shapes, textures and tonal qualities which I felt would help me to create a collection of artworks.
-I particularly liked the sweeping form of the straw rope which hung from the roof and the sunlight shining through the open flag stones above which combined with the smoke from the fire created atmosphere and many possibilities for artwork.
+I particularly liked the sweeping form of the straw rope or 'simman' which hung from the orkney flagstone roof letting the sunlight through the cracks of the stones above which combined with the smoke from the fire which created a lovely atmosphere giving me a lot of possibilities for some different paintings.

-Using a large A2 sheet of white cartridge paper I began by drawing the picture in a fairly realistic way using soft pastels, taking care to leave the paper white for the white areas and using lighter colours of pastels for the light tones in the picture.
+Using a large A2 sheet of white cartridge paper I began by drawing the picture from the printed photograph in a fairly realistic way using soft pastels, taking care to leave the paper white for the white areas and using lighter colours of pastels for the light tones in the picture.
 I then gradually built up the colour and shade with other colours, rubbing the pastels together with my finger and using a putty rubber to lift out any areas that I felt were turning too dark.
-I didn't over do the image and I stopped when I felt I had enough form and colour laid down.
+I didn't over complicate the image and I stopped when I felt I had done enough.

 Drawing stage 1